Zettlr/zettlr-docs/docs/en/first-time-users/import.md

 Zettlr utilizes Pandoc to import files, and therefore we can support a wide variety of different files.
 The main requirement for importing a file is that Pandoc supports the file format, and that it can be converted into a Markdown file.

 ::: note
-It may be that your computer does not show some or all of these file extensions.
-You can adapt the settings of your computer's file browser (such as Explorer or Finder) to view all file extensions.
+It may be that your computer does not show file extensions.
+You can adjust the settings of your computer's file browser (such as Explorer or Finder) to view all file extensions.
 :::

 Zettlr will look at the file extension to determine the type of document and select the appropriate import workflow.
 Here is the list of file type extensions currently supported: